chef/chef-web-docs/layouts/shortcodes/windows_install_overview.md

 Chef Infra Client can be installed on machines running Windows in the following ways:

-- By bootstraping Chef Infra Client using [knife bootstrap](/workstation/knife_bootstrap/) from a local workstation using WinRM
+- By bootstrapping Chef Infra Client using [knife bootstrap](/workstation/knife_bootstrap/) from a local workstation using WinRM
 - By downloading Chef Infra Client to the target node, and then